Allen-piexl/GUARD/README.md

-# Quack
+# GUARD
-Quack: Automatic Jailbreaking Large Language Models via Role-playing
+GUARD: Role-playing to Generate Natural-language Jailbreakings to Test Guideline Adherence of LLMs